mantakennedylogan/RedRuthReadingRoom/README.md

 * To run the application for development purposes run 'make'

   - This will start the application on 127.0.0.1:3000

+_Note_: If make is not installed on your machine, running npm install and npm start for the above two steps will work instead.

 # Redruth Reading Room Application - Server (redruthforged-server-master)